-The CVS Group continues to maintain the cost base and infrastructure to support planned business growth of the Aetna International business in the future.
-The acquisition costs incurred by the Company were \$35,673k (2019: \$31,934k), which only include external acquisition costs.
-The total service costs incurred by the service company of \$60,288k (2019: \$64,266k) have been treated as administration costs and included in the total administration costs of \$67,917k (2019: \$69,397k).
-The total recurring costs for the service company have reduced between 2019 and 2020 with some reductions due to restricted travel and lower office consumable costs during lockdown periods.
-In addition, there were reductions to internal costs to offset against direct costs incurred with migration of services to a third-party administrator in the United Arab Emirates.
-The agreement to transfer some administration services and claims processing was signed in 2019, with the migration of services for risks located in the United Arab Emirates taking full affect in 2020
+The CVS Group continues to maintain the cost base and infrastructure to support the Aetna International business operations.
+The acquisition costs incurred by the Company were \$32,965k (2020: \$35,673k), which only include external acquisition costs.
+The total service costs incurred by the service company of \$56,463k (2020: \$60,288k) have been treated as administration costs and included in the total administration costs of \$65,592k (2020: \$67,917k).
+The total recurring costs for the service company have reduced between 2020 and 2021 with continued tight management over discretionary costs and some volume related savings

-There was no additional capital contribution in 2020 as the Company is sufficiently capitalised for the planned future growth.
+There was no additional capital contribution in 2021 as the Company is sufficiently capitalised to support its business plan.